nextguys/lively-next-relaunch/explanation/studio.md

 ## Reconciliation

-  - We previously described the programmatic interface to defining and deriving components.
-  - In order to provide a direct manipulation, purely visual workflow to create and modify component definitions, `lively.next` ships with a reconciliation engine which bridges the gap between visual represenation and symbolic description of componnent definitions.
-  - This is done by translating direct manipulation changes (such as draggin, dropping, edditing, style property changes) into changes to the module source code where the components are defined.
+In our [introduction to `lively.morphic`](#explanations/morphic), we introduced our component system and how to use it to build composable and reusable UI building blocks.
+Using this code driven approach might be handy for developers, but this workflow is not accessible for non-programmers.
+Even for programmers, navigating large component hierarchies might be burdensome at some times. **One of our goals for the `lively.next` project is to change this and provide our users with a graphical, direct manipulation workflow for the definition and derivation of components.** For this reason, `lively.ide` comes with a **reconciliation** mechanism that seamlessly translates between the code and visual representation  of components.

-  - To illustrate the point, below you can see a simplified example of what the reconciliation engine is able to archieve:
+To illustrate this point, below you can see a simplified example of what the reconciliation engine is able to achieve:

 <!-- __lv_expr__:{part}:lively.morphic:{InteractiveDelay}:nextguys--lively-next-relaunch/explanation/examples.cp.js:part(InteractiveDelay, { viewModel: { loader: 'reconciliation' }}) -->

-  - Besides evolving already existing component definitions purely visually, the user is also able to create entirely new component definitions from scratch.
+The reconciliation mechanism is accessible via two different ways:

 ### Reconciliation inside the System Browser

- - the user browses to a component module and finds the component definition
- - the system browser displays a edit button to start an edit session
- - once changes are propagated back, a revert button becomes active
- - the user can also toggle the behavior of the component
- - during active behavior, the reconciliation is temporarily disabled
+When browsing a component module (`.cp.js`), there is an "Edit Component" button besides each component definition.
+Clicking this button will open a visual representation of the component definition.
+It can subsequently be changed in the same way as all others morphs in the system, utilizing the **Properties Panel** as described above.
+Changes will be propagated back into the source code in real time.
+Once changes have been made, you can revert them using the appropriate button at the side of component definition.
+When the component in question has a `ViewModel` setup, its behavior can be activated, again by using the appropriate button.
+This allows to easily test the behavior of a component and is thus a handy option for developers as well.
+When the behavior of a component is activated, the reconciliation will temporarily be disabled, in order to keep the separation between visual representation and the behavior implementation in order.

+> **⚠️ Warning**
- - **Downsides:** The user can not edit the code of the module while the reconciliation is active.
-Once the user starts to edit the module code, the system prompts the user to exit the reconciliation sessons affecting this module.
+> When reconciliation is active, it is not possible to edit the code inside of the module by hand.
+Editing the source code will prompt the user to exit the reconciliation session.

 ### Reconciliation via the Component Browser

- - the user browses to a component module and finds the component that they want to edit
- - in case the user has the permission to edit this component the edit button is displayed next to the import button
- - the user opens up the component by pressing the edit button (this will open the component edit  instance instead of a derived instance)
- - the user adjusts the component via direct manipulation, the code is updated in the background completely transparent to the user
- - **Downsides:** While the component browser provides a nice way to find and use components, using it as a tool for managing custom design systems is cumbersome as one always has to select and edit the desired component through the component browser.
+Alternatively, it is possible to open a component without usage of the **System Browser** by choosing it in the **Component Browser**.
+It is only possible to edit components in the currently loaded project (see our guide to projects for more info).
+If this condition is met, you will see an edit button once a component is selected.
+Again, the visual representation of the component opens in the world an can be changed by using the **Properties Panel**.
+The code will automatically be updated by the system, total transparent to the user.

 ## Inspector